OAnsaharju/Golfapp/README.md

 - **User Profiles**: Create personalized profiles to track progress and compare stats with friends.
 - **Statistics**: Check out some additional statistics for players in statistics page.
+- **Randomizer**: You can randomize the players for flights automatically.

 ## Contributing